 Gallon-sized plastic bags

 Remember the wet diapers above?
-Had they been sealed in a gallon sized plastic Ziploc bag, we wouldn’t have had an, ahhem, wet boat ride.
+Had they been sealed in a gallon sized plastic Ziploc bag, we wouldn’t have had an, ahem, wet boat ride.

 I never travel out of the country without a headlamp.
 Sure these small flashlights attached to a strap you wear around your head aren’t the most attractive travel accessory, but a headlamp sure comes in handy for bed and long-haul flight airplane, when walking in low light and simply to keep on your nightstand when you hit the sack.